the-drunk-coder/megra/Tutorial/01_basic_concepts.md

 ## 1.1 Soundcheck!
 Make sure your headphones are not too lound.

-Now, type the following lines of code into Portacle (or copy/paste them), move the curser to somewhere in between the outer parenthesis and hit `Ctrl-<return>` to run them:
+Now, type the following lines of code into Portacle (or copy/paste them), move the cursor to somewhere in between the outer parenthesis and hit `Ctrl-<return>` to run them:

 ```lisp